M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-12-VAE-zeroshot-part-3.md

 - Jupyter notebook used: `Train_VAE_entanglement_loss.ipynb`
 {: .notice--warning}

 **In Brief:** I first generated a synthetic image dataset by drawing from a known latent space.
 I train a Variational autoencoder (VAE), equipped with a modified loss function, to reconstruct input images from this dataset.
 This loss function includes an additional term which penalizes embeddings with high covariance among the latent variables.
-Its purpose is to encourage so-called "disentanglement" of latent variables, so that each variable might encode a qualitatively distinct high-level image feature.
-In this post, I'll propose and evaluate this modified loss function, recap the VAE architecture I used, and show my results. **Result:** Due to the intrinsic 2-dimensionality of the dataset, the loss function is less suitable in this case.
-However, the experiment illustrates how the structure of the training data itself could be harnessed to isolate disentangled latent factors.
-I'll propose hypotheses on such methods.
+Its purpose is to encourage so-called "disentanglement" of latent factors, so that each latent variable might encode a qualitatively distinct high-level image feature.
+In this post, I'll propose and evaluate this modified loss function, recap the VAE architecture I used, and show my results. **Result:** Due to the intrinsic 2-dimensionality of the dataset, the loss function may be less suitable in this case.
+However, the experiment illustrates how the structure of the latent embedding itself could be harnessed to identify latent factors.
 {: .notice--success}

 # Introduction